 If I could narrow down the Wizarding World of Harry Potter into 5 tips for your family, this would be my list:

-Tip #3: Don’t miss the Nighttime Lights at Hogwarts Castle
+Do Not Miss the Nighttime Lights at Hogwarts Castle

 Typically, there are two shows.
 They do rope off sections, and will turn you away if they are full.
 We found that the bridge along Hogwarts was ideal space to watch.